nomeata/haskell-via-sokoban/03ex-polymorphism.md

  * Use an arbitrary direction.
  * Find where the boxes are.

 The latter is a bit tricky: The information is there (in the definition of `maze`), but not very accessible.
 Do **not** just write down the list of coordinates by hand!
-Instead, define a value `initialBoxes :: List Coord` that is calcuated from looking at each coordinate (going from -10 to 10, as usual), and adding that coordinate to the list if there is a box.
+Instead, define a value `initialBoxes :: List Coord` that is calculated from looking at each coordinate (going from -10 to 10, as usual), and adding that coordinate to the list if there is a box.

 There are two ways of doing that.
 Pick one (but try to understand both):